Skip to main content

 --output, -o <dir>Output directory (defaults to project name)

---no-lockSkip generating bun.lock before initial commit
+--no-lockSkip generating Cargo.lock before the initial commit

 # Custom output directory

-Start the development environment using Docker Compose.
+Start your development environment with Docker Compose:

 # Start development environment